ykxvqze/bash_projects/README.md

+## Network scanner

+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/netscan.sh">netscan.sh</a>: A reliable method for discovering other devices connected to your network.
+The script is based on `nmap` and `arp-scan`.
+IP and MAC addresses are extracted and summarized in tabular format.
+The system's local ARP cache is also used to fill in missing MAC addresses that correspond to IP addresses which may have been detected by nmap but not by arp-scan.

+> Address Resolution Protocol (ARP) is a protocol for requesting information about an IP address; the response will be the MAC address of the network interface that has the requested IP address.
+An example is when a device must discover the MAC address of the gateway (router).
+ARP allows mapping an IP address to the link layer (MAC) address.

 ## Set up s-nail (send/receive mail via CLI)

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/snail_setup.sh">snail_setup.sh</a>: Bash script for installing and configuring s-nail.
 The script allows interactively adding/removing IMAP/SMTP configurations for mail accounts.
 Mail can then be fetched and sent (in ASCII format) via CLI with `s-nail` as demonstrated in the script.
 MIME attachments can be copied to separate files and then decoded (base64 decoding) before being viewed with an appropriate application depending on file type.